Implant Supported Dentures

 Most Frequently Asked Questions

-If your question doesn’t appear in our list, get in touch to chat with our helpful staff.
+If your question doesn’t appear in our list, get in touch to chat with our staff.

-Implant Supported Dentures offer several advantages over traditional dentures.
+Implant Supported Dentures use dental implants to help secure the denture in place.
 They are more stable and do not require the use of adhesives or other products to keep them in place.
-They also help to prevent bone loss in the jaw and provide a more natural-looking smile.
+They also may assist in maintaining bone in the jaw and may help achieve a smile appearance closer to natural teeth for some patients.

-Yes, implant supported dentures are definitely worth it.
-These dentures offer several benefits compared to traditional dentures.
-They provide better stability and functionality, allowing you to eat and speak with confidence.
+Yes, implant supported dentures may be considered by some patients.
+These dentures are designed to provide support and stability for the denture.
+They provide improved stability and functionality and may help some patients eat and speak more comfortably.
 Moreover, implant supported dentures also help preserve jawbone health and prevent bone loss over time.
-They are a long-term investment in your oral health and overall quality of life.
+They are a long-term option for maintaining oral health.

-Implant-supported dentures are designed to be a durable and long-lasting solution.
-With proper care and maintenance, they can last for many years, even decades.
+Implant-supported dentures are designed to for long-term use.
+With proper care and maintenance, they may be used for several years.
 The longevity of implant-supported dentures depends on various factors such as the quality of the implants, oral hygiene practices, and regular dental check-ups.
-It is important to follow your dentist’s instructions for cleaning and caring for your implant-supported dentures to maximize their lifespan.
+It is important to follow your dentist’s instructions for cleaning and caring for your implant-supported dentures to help maintain their function over time.

 Yes, implant-supported dentures can be removed.
-While they aren’t nearly as easy to remove as a traditional denture, you will still need to remove them to provide appropriate maintenance to the dentures and your dental implants – every day.
+While they may require more effort to remove than a traditional denture, they should still be removed to allow for daily maintenance of the dentures and dental implants.
 Your dentist will guide you on the proper technique to safely remove and reinsert your implant-supported dentures.

 Implant-supported dentures are a suitable option for many individuals who have lost multiple teeth or are facing complete tooth loss.
-To determine if you are a candidate for implant-supported dentures, it is recommended to consult with a qualified dentist or oral surgeon.
-They will evaluate your oral health, bone density, and overall medical condition to determine if you are a good candidate for the procedure.
-Age is not usually a barrier, and individuals of different ages can benefit from implant-supported dentures if they meet the necessary criteria.
+To determine if you are a candidate for implant-supported dentures, it is recommended to consult with a qualified dentist.
+They will evaluate your oral health, bone density, and overall medical condition to determine if you are a candidate for the procedure.
+Age is not usually a barrier, and individuals of different ages may consider implant-supported dentures if they meet the necessary criteria.

 Scroll to Top